HariSekhon/DevOps-Bash-tools/README.md

 - `svg_to_png.sh` - converts an SVG image to PNG to be usable on websites that don't support SVG images like LinkedIn, Medium or Reddit
 - `avif_to_png.sh` - converts an Avif image to PNG to be usable on websites that don't support Webp images like LinkedIn
 - `webp_to_png.sh` - converts a Webp image to PNG to be usable on websites that don't support Webp images like Medium

+#### Terminal Gif Capture

+- `ttygif.sh` - creates a Gif from running terminal commands using `ttyrec` and `ttygif` and then opens the resulting gif
+- `asciinema.sh` - creates a Gif from running terminal commands using `asciinema` and `agg` and then opens the resulting gif
+- `terminalizer.sh` - creates a Gif from running terminal commands using Terminalizer and then opens the resulting gif

 #### Audio